cran/tidyr/README.md

 The goal of tidyr is to help you create **tidy data**.
 Tidy data is data
 where:

-1. Every column is variable.
+1. Each variable is a column; each column is a variable.
-2. Every row is an observation.
+2. Each observation is a row; each row is an observation.
-3. Every cell is a single value.
+3. Each value is a cell; each cell is a single value.

 Tidy data describes a standard way of storing data that is used wherever possible throughout the [tidyverse](https://www.tidyverse.org/).
 If you